 Are you capturing emails from customers when they check out?
 By optimising your opt-ins and pre-ticking the box, you could grow your email list by 40%, just like Sophie Allport did.
 Many businesses are missing a trick by not using soft opt-in.
-This area often feels like it lacks clarity in relation to the regulations, but making it easier for people to opt-in to your email marketing is a sure fire way to grow your email list, whilst still complying with ICO regulations for PECR/GDPR.
+This area often feels like it lacks clarity in relation to the regulations.
+The need to make it easier for people to opt-in to your email marketing is a sure fire way to grow your email list, whilst still complying with ICO regulations for PECR/GDPR.

 8. Take security seriously

 When you gather personal data about clients, from their home phone numbers and addresses to other personal details, you need to have a plan to keep that information safe.
 This helps build customer trust and can save your business from a big headache down the road.
-Invest in CRM and train your employees to ensure that your customer data is secure (for example don’t allow your staff to email spreadsheets full of customer data!).
+Invest in CRM and train your employees to ensure that your customer data is secure.
 Investing in the security of your data is an investment in your company’s future, which is money well spent.

 Consumer data is now the world’s most valuable resource—“the oil of the digital era”—and needs to be treated and safeguarded as such.
 Proper data collection and management are absolutely essential for ensuring that your company avoids data breach issues and the resulting loss of customer trust.
 Make sure you’re leveraging your customer data to achieve maximum benefit for your company.

 Apply these eight best data practice’ and let us know how you got on!

 Thanks for reading, read our other blogs here